joeri-juramento/juramento_designs/Project.Date-Shorthand/T8_spec_date-shorthand.md

-We define a 3 to 4 character date notation system with an possible extension going to 5 characters after the year 2099.
+We define a 3 to 4 character date notation system with an possible extension going to 5 characters after the year 2999.

-1. The system can express dates from 2000-01-01 until 2099-12-31 (and with 5 characters in the extension point up to 2999-12-31).
+1. The system can express dates from 2000-01-01 until 2099-12-31 (and with 5 characters, up to 2999-12-31 [extension]).

 2. The (English) alphabet is used to express two digit numbers into a single 'digit' saving horizontal space.